SethNeumann/MRCS-Candlestick-Mic/README.md

 # MRCS-Candlestick-Mic
-## License: CERN Open Hardware Licence v1.2
+## License: Commerical Commons attribution-noncommerical-sharealike

-An electret replacement for a telephone headset carbon mic
+An electret replacement for a telephone headset carbon mic for use with the MRCS ATSN

 Part of the MRCS telephony line